UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 ### You MUST validate inputs

-Input validation is the processing a verifying data entered into the API by other systems or users.
+Input validation is the process of verifying data entered into the API by other systems or users.
 The aim is to prevent invalid, malicious or malformed inputs.
 This increases the security of your API if you check for exploits such as [cross-site scripting (XSS)](https://owasp.org/www-community/attacks/xss/) and [injection attacks](https://owasp.org/www-community/Injection_Theory) among others.

 Making sure database queries are also secure from malicious actors by using parameterised queries is also important to make your API secure.

 ### You MUST consider authentication and authorisation

-Authentication and authorisation could be really important for your API, this can mean restricting certain tasks or functions to a limited number of users.
+Authentication and authorisation are really important for API, this can mean restricting certain tasks or functions to a limited number of users.
 A user should have the least privilege possible.
 Role Based Access Control (RBAC) is an example of how to implement this.

 ### You MUST test your API